Ripan007/React/theory.md

 ---

-- Method of class components
+- Method of class components:

-  - method in phase 1
+---

+_mounting phase has 4 method:_

+- constructor => get called ones only(refresh)
+- getDerivedStateFromProps => when your state is based on previous state then it comes into play
+- render
+- componentDidMount

+---

 - constructor : it called and initialize property
 - super: connecting to parent class, create hierarchy,pass reference to parent ,
 - if we have to access props then we have to use constructor
 - initilize of state => possible only inside constructor

 ---

+- _second phase (updation phase method) has 5 method:_

+  - getDerivedStateFromProps
+  - shouldComponentUpdate
+  - render
+  - getSnapshotBeforeUpdate
+  - componentUpdate

+  ***

+- _deletion or unmounting phase:_
+  - componentWillUnmount

+---

+- _used cases(able to perform)/not able to perform:_
+  - constructor:
+    - get allow to props and call to super
+    - runs when component gets created fo the first time
+    - initialize the state of the component
+    - binding of the event handlers
+    - not able to do : side effects not possible (async not possible)
 - how this keyword works:
   - in normal function this keyword point to caller function
   - points to environmnent